 Organic acids and sludge tend to be generated due to oxidative deterioration during longer periods of storage.
-Carbon result Corrodes rubber, and requires consideration for use of oil-resistance of materials.16 The basis patters is almost the same as LNC, and it can be used in subting LNC.
-Carbon recycled • The basic nature is almost the same as LNG, and it can be used in existing LNGmethane fueled ships.
-Countermeasures for low-temperatures when in a liquefied condition (boiling point of approx162°C) are being put in place in LNG-fueled ships.
-Biomethanol/synthetic • Although not to the same extent as hydrogen, it has a large volume for its heat value methanol (approx. 240% that of heavy oil), which means that facility-based countermeasures may be necessary, including securing larger loading areas, or having tanks with superior capacity efficiency. • It has a normal temperature/normal pressure when in a liquid state, and is easier to store and manage than LNG, ammonia and hydrogen. • Must be kept away from flames because it ignites easily.
+Carbon required Corrodes rubber, and requires consideration for use of oil-resistance of materials.18 The basic poture is almost the same as LNC, and it can be used in existing LNC.
+Carbon recycled methane • The basic nature is almost the same as LNG, and it can be used in existing LNG- fueled ships.
+Countermeasures for low-temperatures when in a liquefied condition methane Diamathanal/aunthatia (boiling point of approx162°C) are being put in place in LNG-fueled ships.
+Biomethanol/synthetic • Although not to the same extent as hydrogen, it has a large volume for its heat value methanol (approx. 240% that of heavy oil), which means that facility-based countermeasures may be necessary, including securing larger loading areas, or having tanks with , , , , , , , , , , , , , , , , , , , , superior capacity efficiency.
+It has a normal temperature/normal pressure when in a liquid state, and is easier to It has a normal temperature/normal pressure when in a liquid state, and is easier to store and manage than LNG, ammonia and hydrogen.
+Must be kept away from flames because it ignites easily.
+Must be kept away normalities because it ignites easily.
 Must be handled appropriately because it is toxic.
-Ammonia • Although not to the same extent as hydrogen, it has a large volume for its heat value (approx. 270% that of heavy oil), which means that facility-based countermeasures may be necessary, including securing larger loading areas, or having tanks with superior capacity efficiency. • The liquefaction temperature is not particularly low (boiling point of -33°C), making it easier to liquefy, store and manage. • Due to the high ignition temperature, it is non-flammable, so there is a need for technology to improve combustion efficiency. • Countermeasures are required due to its metal corrosiveness. • Must be handled appropriately due to the bad odor and toxicity. o Monitoring and mitigation measures are required with regard to ammonia slip (emission of the ammonia remaining in exhaust gas into the open air).
-Hydrogen • It has a large volume for its heat value (approx. 450% that of heavy oil), which means that facility-based countermeasures may be necessary, including securing larger loading areas, or having tanks with superior capacity efficiency. • Advanced insulation for storage systems, etc. is required because of the massive difference from normal temperatures (boiling point of -253°C), and because it evaporates easily. o Air around liquefied hydrogen is liquefied and drops to the ground, making storage/supply system countermeasures necessary.
-Also, appropriate handling is required to prevent the formation of ice in the supply lines. • It has high permeability due to the low molecular weight, and low viscosity.
-It is necessary to take leak-prevention measures in storage/supply systems including pipe connections.
-Advanced combustion control technology is required in system development due to the fact combustion around to the fast combustion speed. • Static electricity and other flame separation measures and sufficient ventilation are required due to the ease of ignition.
-Flame detection measures are required because the flame is colorless and largely invisible to the human eye.
-It is necessary to use metals with superior hydrogen embrittlement resistance.
-L o It is necessary to use metals with superior hydrogen emprittlement resistance.
+Ammonia Although not to the same extent as hydrogen, it has a large volume for its heat value Ammonia (approx. 270% that of heavy oil), which means that facility-based countermeasures may be necessary, including securing larger loading areas, or having tanks with superior capacity efficiency. • The liquefaction temperature is not particularly low (boiling point of -33°C), making it easier to liquefy, store and manage. • Due to the high ignition temperature, it is non-flammable, so there is a need for technology to improve combustion efficiency.
+Countermeasures are required due to its metal corrosiveness.
+Must be handled appropriately due to the bad odor and toxicity.
+Monitoring and mitigation measures are required with regard to ammonia slip (emission of the ammonia remaining in exhaust gas into the open air).
+Hydrogen • It has a large volume for its heat value (approx. 450% that of heavy oil), which means 5 5 that facility-based countermeasures may be necessary, including securing larger loading areas, or having tanks with superior capacity efficiency. • Advanced insulation for storage systems, etc. is required because of the massive difference from normal temperatures (boiling point of -253°C), and because it evaporates easily. o Air around liquefied hydrogen is liquefied and drops to the ground, making storage/supply system countermeasures necessary.
+Also, appropriate handling is required to prevent the formation of ice in the supply lines. o It has high permeability due to the low molecular weight, and low viscosity.
+It is necessary to take leak-prevention measures in storage/supply systems including pipe connections. o Advanced combustion control technology is required in system development due to the fast combustion speed. • Static electricity and other flame separation measures and sufficient ventilation are required due to the ease of ignition. • Flame detection measures are required because the flame is colorless and largely invisible to the human eye. o It is necessary to use metals with superior hydrogen embrittlement resistance.